A Crémant that plays by Champagne’s rules

 The word “Champagne” refers to much more than a region and style.
 It represents a stringent set of winemaking standards that dictates yields, pressing, aging—factors that all go into Champagne’s typically daunting price.

 Makers of Crémant, the more affordable Champagne-style sparkling wine made elsewhere in France, are permitted to cut some corners.
-But Langlois-Château’s Rosé Crémant de Loire adheres to Champagne standards, which is what makes it such an impressive value.
+But Langlois’ Rosé Crémant de Loire adheres to Champagne standards, which is what makes it such an impressive value.

-Crafted by legendary Champagne house Bollinger, Langlois-Château’s Brut is one of the most popular wines in our history.
+Crafted by legendary Champagne house Bollinger, Langlois' Brut is one of the most popular wines in our history.
 It has racked up over 350 four- and five-star reviews, pleasing the most ardent “Champagne snobs” (their words, not ours).
-As one put it, Langlois-Château “could easily be confused for a high-end Champagne.”
+As one put it, their bubbly “could easily be confused for a high-end Champagne.”

-Langlois-Chateau has a storied past that dates back to 1912, when Edouard Langlois and Jeanne Chateau founded the winery.
+Langlois, which Wine Access members first knew as Langlois-Chateau, has a storied past that dates back to 1912, when Edouard Langlois and Jeanne Chateau founded the winery.
 It eventually became a Loire Valley standard-bearer.
 In 1973, the Bollinger family joined as investors, revitalizing and modernizing the vineyards and cellar.
 Now they own and manage 175 prime acres in the Loire’s best AOCs, and they hold a “Terra Vitis” sustainability certification.

-Hand-harvested, gently pressed, and put through secondary fermentation in the bottle, Langlois-Chateau’s Rosé shows beautifully layered depth.
+Hand-harvested, gently pressed, and put through secondary fermentation in the bottle, Langlois' Rosé shows beautifully layered depth.
 Complex enough to pour for discerning dinner guests but affordable enough to drink every weeknight, it’s a bubbly-lover’s dream.